esciencecenter-digital-skills/research-software-support/CONTRIBUTING.md

 The notes are crucial for any instructor preparing to teach with the materials.
 They are also relevant for self-study participants, who can use the slides with accompanying notes to get a quick introduction to the subject.

-Slides are written in a markdown file, which should be placed in the _modulename/ directory and rendered with Reveal.js.
+Slides are written in a markdown file, which should be placed in the `/modules/{modulename}` directory and rendered with Reveal.js.
-Technical information about the structure of these files [is here](#slides-with-revealjs).
+Technical information about the structure of these files [is here](https://github.com/esciencecenter-digital-skills/research-software-support/blob/main/README.md#slides-with-revealjs).

 ### Text